Registration Forms, Fees and Information

 In Hawaii, corporations, partnerships, limited liability companies, and limited liability partnerships are registered with the Department of Commerce and Consumer Affairs, Business Registration Division (BREG).

 BREG’s business registration, amendment, correction, and reservation forms are available for download.
 To register a business using a paper form, select a business entity type then click the desired form to view, fill, and print.

-These forms can be filled out on your computer and are for downloading and printing for filing by mail, fax, or over-the-counter.
+These forms can be filled out on your computer and are for downloading and printing for filing by mail, email, fax, or over-the-counter.
 You can also file online, which is a paperless, hassle free option with instant submittals and receipts.
-Go to Hawaii Business Express (HBE) to file online today.
+Here is the list of forms available for online filing through our portal, Hawaii Business Express (HBE).

 Please check Complete Fee Schedule for a list of our filing fees.